caraya/entry-level-content/src/md-content/basics.md

 Multimedia on the web has followed a progression.

-In the beginning the web was a text-only medium, designed to exchange academic and technical documentation among researches and scientists.
+In the beginning the web was a text-only medium, designed to exchange academic and technical documentation among researchers and scientists.

-Then we had images.
-The first time we could embed content other than text on the web.
+Then we included images.
+This was the first time we could embed content other than text on the web.

 Around the same time images became a thing we also got the `embed` element as an entry point for external content.
 We could finally embed audio and video directly on our web content.
 The example below would embed a QuickTime movie at the point where the element was inserted.